 Working in tandem with ESS's Creative Audio Archive, Hutchins is currently soliciting rare materials (ephemera, bootlegs, magazines, articles, interviews, newspapers, photos, essays, etc.) that document Chicago’s legendary underground music scene of the 1990s, for potential inclusion in a large public archive.
-You can contact him at hutchinsdomenic@gmail.com Stay tuned for an online essay/public talk on ‘90s Chicago's international permutations.
+Hutchins has completed a 19 pp. cover-letter for the archive.
+You can contact him at hutchinsdomenic@gmail.com

 After completing archival research at Yale's Music Library, Hutchins is preparing their first screenplay, which will be released in the form of a radioplay.
 Among multiple translation projects of German-language books on late-modern music, Hutchins and an associate are currently completing a translation of a German-language monograph for English-language publication on free jazz, improvisation and “nobody’s music.”